 Winter hours 8:00am-12:00pm Saturday mornings

 Kalamunda Farmers Market

 Looking to get out of the big smoke?
-In its tenth year, Kalamunda Farmers Market has over 15 stalls dedicated to fresh produce, and dozens of local artisans selling everything from soap to spices and everything in between.
+Running for over ten years, Kalamunda Farmers Market has a positively heaving roster of stalls dedicated to fresh produce, and dozens of local artisans selling everything from soap to spices and everything in between.
 A true village vibe, this market is particularly family friendly, with a bouncy castle, face painters and live entertainment to keep the kids entertained.